samtron1412/docs/software/git.md

 # Git Tools
 ## Credential Storage
 Credential helpers:
 - `cache`: store credential in memory and delete after xxx second.
+(Inconvenient when using with 2FA)
 	+ `$ git config --global credential.helper cache`
 	+ Default is 900s, we can add time: `git config --global credential.helper "cache --timeout 36000"`
-- `store`: saves the credentials to a plain-text file on disk, and they never expire.
+- `store`: saves the credentials to a **plain-text** file on disk, and they never expire.
 Passwords are stored in cleartext in a plain file.
+(Supper dangerous method, no security)
-- `osxkeychain`
+- `osxkeychain`: Mac OS
 - `wincred`: work on Windows.
 Use it for Windows system.

 ### Under the Hood